 The state’s economy “will have a soft landing in 2008 and begin its return to normalcy by mid-2008,” Nevin’s 2008 forecast report states, with job gains in the 210,000-246,000 range.
 Anticipated population growth is a factor in the anticipated upturn.
-“The population this year will grow by more than 400,000 persons,” the report state...
+“The population this year will grow by more than 400,000 persons,” the report states, and “population equals consumption.”

 Single-family permits fell 34.4 percent in 2007 from 2006, with 70,850 single-family permits in 2007.
 And Nevin’s forecast calls for single-family permits to rise to 81,700 in 2008.